fuxlsakrix/fuxlsakrix/README.md

 # 👋 Olá, eu sou fixx!

+# 🧑‍💻 fuxlsakrix — Debug mode: ON

-# 🛠️ Debugging isn’t a task.
+🛠️ Debugging isn’t a task.
 It’s a lifestyle 🔥
-# 🧊 Sleep is for the weak.
+🧊 Sleep is for the weak.
 Work 24/7.
 No feelings

+---

+## 🇵🇹 Portuguese Developer
-🇵🇹 Dev português | 💻 Programador Web + Mobile | 📊 3 anos de experiência
+💻 Web + Mobile Apps
+📊 3 years of experience

 ## 🔎 Tecnologias & Mood